 “When Epic rejected the deal, Google allegedly took other anti-competitive action, but the details of that action aren’t available,” the report mentioned, quoting the new complaint.

-A new multi-state antitrust lawsuit in the US this month claimed that Google allegedly used anti-competitive practices to “preemptively quash” Samsung’s Galaxy Store in order to prevent it from becoming a viable competitor to its own Play Store.
+This month, a new multi-state antitrust lawsuit in the US claimed that Google allegedly used anti-competitive practices to “preemptively quash” Samsung’s Galaxy Store to prevent it from becoming a viable competitor to its own Play Store.

 Epic is also involved in a legal battle with Apple.